jrich71/ai-case-study/README.md

         - [Taylor & Francis](https://taylorandfrancis.com/): A world-leading publisher with content that serves customers across a variety of subjects and industries

         - [The Royal Society](https://royalsociety.org/): A scientific academy and leading journal publisher

+## Results

+* What has been the business impact of this company so far?

+    - DataSeer seems to have been making inroads with, and having impact on, publishers and researchers.
+Funders and institutions may also be impacted.
+I could not find public data that indcate the degrees of business impact so far.

+* What are some of the core metrics that companies in this field use to measure success?
+How is your company performing based on these metrics?

+    - A primary core metric is gaining access to Open Science content through partnerships with key publishers who own the copyright to the content.
+Toward that, DataSeer has made made an inroad via its partnership with Taylor & Francis, one of the "big 5" publishers.

 * How is your company performing relative to competitors in the same field?